najla23/Electrostatics-ESP-ACT/README.md

 ## Directory Layout

-- `Analytical_Fitting/` - Analytical fitting for ESP
+- `Analytical_Fitting/` - Analytical fitting for the quantum chemical electrostatic potential (ESP) and electrostatic calculations for different charge models, e.g. a (positive) point charge with either one Gaussian or 1S Slater distributed charge, or a point charge with two Gaussian charges or a point charge with a 1S and a 2S Slater charge.
 - `Antechamber/` - Force field files
-- `Charge_Models/` - Reproduction of Table 2, Comparison of electrostatic energies from Alexandria and other popular charge models, e.g. ESP.
+- `Charge_Models/` - Reproduction of Table 1, Comparison of electrostatic energies from Alexandria and other popular charge models, e.g. ESP.
 Note that according to the definition of SAPT, we need the sum of electrostatic and induction energies from SAPT to obtain the correct electrostatic energy.
-- `Database/` - Database for training
+- `Database/` - SAPT2+(CCD)-δMP2 database for training and test
-- `ESP_Alkali_Halides/` - ESP fitting and electrostatic calculations for different charge models, e.g. a (positive) point charge with either one Gaussian or 1S Slater distributed charge, or a point charge with two Gaussian charges or a point charge with a 1S and a 2S Slater charge.
+- `ESP_Alkali_Halides/` - ESP from the Hartree-Fock level of theory with the aug-cc-pVTZ basis setfor fitting
-- `Fig_Script/` - Reproduction of the figure 2 presented in the article
+- `Fig_Script/` - Reproduction of the figure 2B,S2 presented in the article
 - `AlexandriaFF/` - Trained force field files on SAPT using Alexandria
-- `ForceFields/` - Available force field files such as TIP3P, TIP4P, GAFF,...
+- `ForceFields/` - Available force field files such as TIP3P, TIP4P, TIP4P-2005.xml, TIP4PEW-JC.xml, Walz2018a.xml, GAFF, and SWM4-NDP.xml
-- `SAPT_Alkali_Halides/` - SAPT calculations
+- `SAPT_Alkali_Halides/` - SAPT0/aug-cc-pVTZ calculations
 - `Selection/` - Data sets and a script to generate random test and train compounds
 - `Tab_Script/` - Reproduction of tables presented in the article
+- `RMSD_Compound/` - RMSD values with respect to SAPT for all studied compounds, including our ACT model and several widely used models.

 ## Requirements